kevL/yata/ReadMe.txt

 Font
 - Font ... be patient (pick a font, any valid TrueType font on your system, to display the table-data.
 THE CHOICE OF FONT WILL NOT BE SAVED.
 But note that along the bottom of the dialog is a .NET font-string that can be copy/pasted to Settings.Cfg for any of the "font=" variables.
 See the section below about the Settings.Cfg file)
 - Load default font (sets the table-font to Yata's hardcoded default font)

 Paths (appears only when a 2da called "crafting" or "spells" is loaded - see
        Appendix E: how to use Info paths)

+Talkfile
+- Path to ... (opens a file-browser to select a Dialog.Tlk file.
+THE PATH WILL NOT BE SAVED.
+But see the Settings.Cfg "dialog=" option.
+A check will appear if the file is loaded successfully - clicking this operation when checked clears loaded talkfile entries.
+Note that if the file changes on disk - Yata does not write to the talkfile, it only reads it - then it needs to be re-pathed for those changes to be reflected on the statusbar)

 Help